Measuring the Value of Events and Meetings

 To be sure, a formal measurement program for an individual program will be useful for large, expensive events.
-But what about the rest of the business events that are scheduled throughout the year – is it possible to apply event measurements to the hundreds of smaller events that are planned throughout the year?
+But what about the rest of the business events that are scheduled throughout the year?

 Lorenz suggests that organizations identify five or six benchmark questions that are critical to the organization.
-Then, measure the various events to determine whether the series of events made a psychological, behavioral or financial impact.
+Then, measure the various events to determine whether they made a psychological, behavioral, or financial impact.
+Then, aggregate the results.

 “Isolate the success and build measures from there,” Lorenz advises.